-100+ ecosystem companies across the health industry
+7.5K members In talent network 100+ ecosystem companies across the health industry 30K network effect

 "As leaders, take a step back and assess.
 Sometimes you need to get out of your own way and look around at the marketplace.
 Learn from what the creative, new companies are doing and decide how you want to contribute and evolve.
 After a self-assessment, invite a trusted partner to come in and help you identify organizational blindspots."